Smith lauds Glasgow defence and 'problem-solving'

 Last updated on .From the section Scottish Rugby

-Head coach Franco Smith hailed Glasgow's defence and problem-solving as the Warriors reached a maiden European final.
+Head coach Franco Smith hailed Glasgow's defence and problem-solving after the Warriors reached a maiden European final.

 A powerful second-half display sank Scarlets 35-17, setting up a Challenge Cup final against Toulon or Benetton.